 From this and other scandals, the Catholic Church - and Christianity in general – has a tarnished reputation for basic integrity.
-Not simply as a result of priests or ministers acting in very unchristian ways, but from the response given to the misconduct.

 One of the more disturbing films of late is Deliver Us from Evil, a 2006 documentary on pedophile priest Oliver O’Grady who was moved from parish to parish in Northern California during the 1970’s.
 Church hierarchy, with knowledge of his attraction to children and evidence of actual misconduct, harbored him for thirty years, allowing him to abuse countless numbers of children.
 Even more gripping than the interviews of some of the abused children, now adults, is the extended interview with O’Grady himself as he chillingly recounts his predatory past.